Privacy notice for oxfordrisk.tech

 Purpose and legal basis for processing

-What we need
+What data do we need?

-Why we need it
+Why do we need it?

-What we do with it
+What do we do with it?

 We use the information about your knowledge and understanding to identify any areas where you might need more advice or guidance before making a decision.

-How long we keep it
+How long do we keep it?

 What are your rights?

-You have several rights guaranteed under the General Data Protection Regulation, which are summarised below.
-If you would like to discuss any of these, we ask that you first contact your adviser/investment provider, because they have the ultimate responsibility in deciding what information about you is held on our systems.
-If you would like to get in touch with us directly, please email email@example.com.
+If you are a citizen of the European Union (including citizens of the UK until 31/12/2020), you have several rights guaranteed under the General Data Protection Regulation.
+If you would like to discuss any of the rights below, we ask that you first contact your adviser because they have the ultimate responsibility in deciding what information we process about you.

 Do we use any data processors?